eclipse-kura/kura/docs/java-application-development/development-environment-setup.md

 Before installing Eclipse, you should choose directory locations for the Eclipse install and its workspaces.

 !!! info
-    The following points should be kept in mind regarding Eclipse installs and workspaces: <br />
+    The following points should be kept in mind regarding Eclipse installs and workspaces:

     - The directory location of the Eclipse workspaces should be chosen carefully.
       Once Eclipse is installed and workspaces are created, they should never be moved to another location in the file system. <br />
     - There may be multiple installs of Eclipse (of different or similar versions), and single instances of each install can be run simultaneously; but there should never be more that one instance of a specific install running at the same time (to avoid corruption to the Eclipse environment). <br />